jupyterlab/jupyter-collaboration/docs/source/developer/design.md

 2. Middle: Friendly real time datastore using this with React integration
 3. Higher level/Jupyter: Support for editing all data in Jupyter server
 4. Jupyter clients: JupyterLab integration, Spyder integration, nteract integration (examples)

+The definition of those layers is still in progress.
+You can discuss this on [jupyterlab/rtc#61](https://github.com/jupyterlab/rtc/issues/61).

 ## Non Goals